 - Make the cover blurb interesting and engaging.
-The more interesting and engaging it is, the more likely it is to be read—even if it’s too long.
-(See previous tip)
+The more exciting and engaging it is, the more likely it is to be read—even if it’s too long.
+(See the previous tip)

 - Make sure your prospective reader knows what she can expect to get from your book in exchange for her investment in time and money.
 Whether the benefits are aesthetic or practical, every book blurb should offer a clearly stated value proposition.

 - If your book is not a commercial product, don’t turn the back of it into a billboard.

 - Praising your book is arrogant and narcissistic.
 Use testimonials—ideally real ones from credible sources—and make sure those testimonials address substantive strengths and value.